-101. The recovery plan should describe the bank's strategy and organisational setup and the measures available for restoring the bank's financial strength and viability under stress, especially with regard to a capital shortfall and liquidity pressures.
-It should furthermore comprise credible governance processes and early warning indicators with trigger levels that ensure the timely implementation of recovery measures and the continuous operation of critical services (eg functioning internal processes, IT systems, clearing and settlement facilities, and supplier and employee contracts that enable banks to continue to operate).
-It is important for supervisors to encourage banks to consider the means by which broader financial difficulties would be handled.

-102. Recovery plans should be updated annually, or more frequently if there has been a material change to a firm's business model or structure.
-The firms should test their menu of recovery options by selecting the appropriate one(s) against a variety of stress scenarios set by the authorities and implied by their business model and risk profile.
-The authorities should have the powers to require firms to implement recovery measures before they reach the point of non-viability.

-103. Importantly, any sort of financial difficulties (particularly if these are known or suspected in the market) will require the bank to have adequate liquidity to enable it to meet its obligations while the weaknesses are being corrected or other action is taken.
-Hence, effective and detailed contingency liquidity planning is necessary (in some countries, the contingency funding or liquidity plans form the basis of firms' liquidity recovery options).
+- 99. The supervisor should ensure that banks themselves, especially systemic banks, have a contingency plan for handling periods of unexpected stress, including episodes that will pose a serious risk to their viability. - 100.
+Where warranted or required by supervisory regimes, the contingency plan should include a robust and credible recovery plan.
+The plan should describe the bank's strategy and organisational setup and the measures available for restoring the bank's financial strength and viability under stress, especially with regard to a capital shortfall and liquidity pressures.
+It should furthermore comprise credible processes and indicators that ensure the timely implementation of recovery measures (eg functioning internal processes, IT systems, clearing and settlement facilities, and supplier and employee contracts that enable banks to continue to operate).
+It is important for supervisors to encourage banks to consider the means by which broader financial difficulties would be handled. - 101.
+Where banks have developed contingency plans or recovery plans with measures for restoring financial strength and viability under stress, banks should activate or revise the measures after the conditions for intervention have been met and after consulting with supervisors.
+Supervisors should monitor a bank's progress in implementing these recovery measures and seek improvements if deficiencies are identified. - 102.
+Recovery plans should be updated annually, or when circumstances change.
+Authorities should review the recovery plan as part of the overall supervisory process, assessing its credibility and ability to be effectively implemented and the consistency of the stress scenarios used by different banks.
+The authorities should have the powers to implement the recovery measures as soon as the critical resolution thresholds are reached or the chosen indicators of non-viability are identified. - 103.
+Importantly, any sort of financial difficulties (particularly if these are known or suspected in the market) will require the bank to have adequate liquidity to enable it to meet its obligations while the weaknesses are being corrected or other action is taken.
+Hence, effective and detailed contingency liquidity planning is necessary.
 Such a plan should, at a minimum, address how to resolve a liquidity crisis triggered by a loss of confidence in the bank itself.
 The plan should anticipate that the bank may experience difficulties in rolling over its liabilities and demonstrate how it would continue to meet its obligations for a reasonable period of time in such a case.
-Supervisors should request and regularly examine bank contingency funding plans (or liquidity recovery plans) that provide or activate new funding sources, allow for capital to be raised in a short period of time, or provide for assets to be sold or securitised.
-These plans should be aligned with and integrated into the firms' overall recovery plans.
+Supervisors should request and regularly examine bank contingency plans that provide or activate new funding sources, allow for capital to be raised in a short period of time, or provide for assets to be sold or securitised.
+These plans should be aligned with and integrated into the firms' recovery plans.